Emma Ahuena Taylor: Early life and family

 Emma Ahuena Davison was born on November 13, 1867, although her gravestone says she was born in 1866.
-She was the eldest daughter and second child of American pharmacist Benoni Richmond Davison—who became the superintendent of the United States Marine Hospital in Honolulu—and British-Hawaiian chiefess Mary Jane Kekulani Fayerweather.
+She was the eldest daughter and second child of American pharmacist Benoni Richmond Davison—who became the superintendent of the United States Marine Hospital in Honolulu—and American-British-Hawaiian chiefess Mary Jane Kekulani Fayerweather.

 On her mother's side, she was a great-granddaughter of the British Captain George Charles Beckley and Ahia, a distant relation of the reigning House of Kamehameha.
 Davison's siblings included William Compton Malulani, Rose Compton, Henry Fayerweather, and Marie Hope Kekulani.
 Her father died in 1875 and her mother later married photographer A. A. Montano in 1877.

 Davison attended St. Andrew's Priory School in Honolulu, where she was taught by the sisterhoods of the Anglican Church of Hawaii established by King Kamehameha IV and Queen Emma.
 She later transferred to Fort Street School and became a playmate of Princess Kaʻiulani, the niece of King Kalākaua.
 Beginning in 1890, after finishing her education, she worked as a schoolteacher with her sister Rose at the government school in the Mānoa Valley.

 She married Albert Pierce Taylor on November 5, 1902, at her mother's Mānoa residence, becoming Taylor's second wife.
 Taylor, originally from the United States, settled in Hawaii and worked for The Pacific Commercial Advertiser and later became the librarian for the Archives of Hawaii.
 He was also a writer of Hawaiian history whose most notable work is Under Hawaiian Skies.
 They had no children.